Family Advocacy Center

 “Hope” Is Confidence in A Good Plan

-The heart of the Family Advocacy Clinic is recognizing that it takes a healthy community to make a healthy person.
+The heart of the Family Advocacy Center is recognizing that it takes a healthy community to make a healthy person.
 An individual is responsible for their choices, but it takes a supportive environment for a person to grow, change, and flourish.
 Our plan is to build healthier communities one family, and one community partner, at a time.